 BSHE 540 (3) Research Methods in Health Promotion

-Provides a foundation in designing and conducting health behavior research.
-Students learn about various types of research, with an emphasis on conducting observational studies.
-The goals of the course include a) achieving competence in designing and implementing studies based on scientifically sound research methodologies and b) gaining the ability to critically evaluate health behavior research.
+Introduces students to health promotion research as an important tool in assessing ways in which health is shaped by factors at multiple ecological levels.
+The purpose of this course is to give students a foundation in designing and conducting health promotion research at multiple levels with an emphasis on observational studies.
+The goals of the course include a) achieving competence in designing and implementing studies based on scientifically sound research methodologies and b) gaining the ability to critically evaluate health promotion research.

 BSHE 542 (3) Socio-Behavioral Measurement